 Hiking, biking, and horseback riding is great exercise, but it's not always just a "walk in the park."
 Southern California deserts are harsh environments and even experienced hikers should take care of themselves when on the trail.
-Carry and drink plenty of water (a minimum of 1 quart every 2 hours)

 Have a plan.

 Inform someone of where you're going and when you plan to return

 Eat well, stay hydrated: Carry plenty of water

 Ask for HELP!